AlexandrosLiaskos/TauNest/README.md

 - [**Tauri**](https://github.com/tauri-apps/tauri):

-  Utilizes web technologies for building secure and lightweight desktop applications.
+  A framework for building secure, lightweight, and cross-platform desktop applications using web technologies like HTML, CSS, and JavaScript.

 - [**Gum**](https://github.com/charmbracelet/gum):

-  Enhances script interactivity with user-friendly prompts and inputs, provided by Charm's toolkit for glamorous shell scripts.
+  A toolkit for creating interactive and user-friendly command-line interfaces (CLIs) with a focus on simplicity and customization.

 - [**Webview:**](https://github.com/webview/webview)